-- a) Animal health and veterinary public health - Assessment of the adequacy and implementation of relevant legislation (national or sub-national) concerning the following: - animal and veterinary public health controls at national frontiers; - control of endemic animal diseases, including zoonoses; - emergency powers for control of exotic disease outbreaks, including zoonoses; - inspection and registration of facilities; - animal feeding; - veterinary public health controls of the production, processing, storage and marketing of meat for domestic consumption; - veterinary public health controls of the production, processing, storage and marketing of fish, dairy products and other food of animal origin for domestic consumption; - registration and use of veterinary pharmaceutical products including vaccines; - animal welfare. - ii) Assessment of ability of Veterinary Services to enforce legislation.

-b) Export and import inspection

-- Assessment of the adequacy and implementation of relevant national legislation concerning: - veterinary public health controls of the production, processing, storage and transportation of meat for export; - veterinary public health controls of production, processing, storage and marketing of fish, dairy products and other food of animal origin for export; - animal health and veterinary public health controls of the export and import of animals, animal genetic material, animal products, animal feedstuffs and other products subject to veterinary inspection; - animal health controls of the importation, use and bio-containment of organisms which are aetiological agents of animal diseases, and of pathological material; - animal health controls of importation of veterinary biological products including vaccines; - administrative powers available to Veterinary Services for inspection and registration of facilities for veterinary control purposes (if not included under other legislation mentioned above); - documentation and compliance. - ii) Assessment of ability of Veterinary Services to enforce legislation.
+- a) Animal health and animal welfare and veterinary public health - Assessment of the adequacy and implementation of relevant legislation (national or sub-national) concerning the following: - animal and veterinary public health controls at national frontiers; - control of endemic animal diseases, including zoonoses; - emergency powers for management of disasters which could have impact on animal health and animal welfare, and control of exotic disease outbreaks, including zoonoses; - inspection and registration of facilities; - animal feeding; - veterinary public health controls of the production, processing, storage and marketing of meat for domestic consumption; - veterinary public health controls of the production, processing, storage and marketing of fish, dairy products and other food of animal origin for domestic consumption; - registration and use of veterinary pharmaceutical products including vaccines; - animal welfare. - ii) Assessment of ability of Veterinary Services to enforce legislation. - b) Export and import inspection - i) Assessment of the adequacy and implementation of relevant national legislation concerning: - veterinary public health controls of the production, processing, storage and transportation of meat for export; - veterinary public health controls of production, processing, storage and marketing of fish, dairy products and other food of animal origin for export; - animal health and veterinary public health controls of the export and import of animals, animal genetic material, animal products, animal feedstuffs and other products subject to veterinary inspection; - animal health controls of the importation, use and bio-containment of organisms which are aetiological agents of animal diseases, and of pathological material; - animal health controls of importation of veterinary biological products including vaccines; - administrative powers available to Veterinary Services for inspection and registration of facilities for veterinary control purposes (if not included under other legislation mentioned above); - documentation and compliance. - ii) Assessment of ability of Veterinary Services to enforce legislation.